Matt Simpson (Alabama politician)

-Matt Simpson is an American politician currently serving in his first term in the Alabama House of Representatives for House District 96, which he was elected to in November 2018.
+Matt Simpson is an American politician currently serving in his second term in the Alabama House of Representatives for House District 96, which he was elected to in November 2018.
+He is a member of the Republican Party.

 Early life and education

 Simpson was born and raised in Mobile, where he attended Murphy High School.
 He earned a bachelor's degree in political science with a minor in criminal justice from the University of Alabama and has a Juris Doctor degree from Samford University Cumberland School of Law, where he served on the Student Honor Board and was a member of the National Mock Trial Team.

 For 12 years, Simpson had a career as a prosecutor for the Mobile County District Attorney's Office and as child victims prosecutor for the Baldwin County District Attorney's Office.
-He currently works a civil litigator in Daphne, Alabama.
+He currently serves as an assistant district attorney in Mobile County.

 Simpson previously served as chairman of the Baldwin County Republican Party and of the Baldwin County Young Republicans.
-Simpson has served on the Alabama Republican Party State Executive Committee and is the current ALGOP Vice-Chairman for Congressional District 1.
+Simpson has served on the Alabama Republican Party State Executive Committee and is the former ALGOP vice-chairman for Congressional District 1 from 2021 to January 2025.

 Political career

-Simpson is a member of several legislative committees, including the Judiciary Committee; the Ethics and Campaign Finance Committee; the Commerce and Small Business Committee; the Sunset Committee; the Mobile County Legislation Committee and the Baldwin County Legislation Committee.
-He serves as Vice Chairman of the Joint Legislative Committee for Aerospace and Defense and is a member of the Joint Legislative Committee for Mental Health.
+Simpson is currently a member of several legislative committees, including the Judiciary Committee; the Ethics and Campaign Finance Committee; the Commerce and Small Business Committee; the Sunset Committee; the Ports, Waterways and Intermodal Transit Committee; the Constitution, Campaigns and Elections Committee and the Baldwin County Legislation Committee.
+He serves as vice chairman of the Joint Legislative Committee for Aerospace and Defense and is a member of the Joint Legislative Committee for Mental Health.
+Simpson also serves as a member of the Joint Legislative Prison Oversight Committee.

-In 2021, Representative Simpson was named as Chairman of the Baldwin County Legislation Committee.
+In 2021, Representative Simpson was named as chairman of the Baldwin County Legislation Committee.
 In 2022, he was elected as Caucus Freshman Representative for the Alabama House Republican Caucus.

+Prior to the beginning of the 2023 Legislative Session, Simpson was named chairman of the House Ethics and Campaign Finance Committee and was also named to the Historical Records Advisory Board Legislative Oversight Committee and the Legislative Committee on Public Accounts.

 Key issues and legislation

+Fentanyl Abuse

+In 2023, Simpson sponsored legislation that imposed a series of mandatory minimum sentences for individuals found guilty of trafficking fentanyl, which passed the House and the Senate unanimously.
+Under the new law created by Simpson's legislation, a minimum sentence of 3 years in prison and a $50,000 fine would be given for fentanyl possession between 1 and 2 grams; a minimum sentence of 10 years and a $100,000 fine would be given for possession of 2 to 4 grams; and more than 8 grams would garner a sentence of life in prison and a fine of at least $750,000.